-MINCO GOLD CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTH ENDED MARCH 31, 2017
+MINCO GOLD CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTH ENDED JUNE 30, 2017

-This Management's Discussion and Analysis ("MD&A") of Minco Gold Corporation ("we", "our", "us", "Minco Gold" or the "Company") has been prepared on the basis of available information up to May 12, 2017, should be read in conjunction with the unaudited condensed interim financial statements and notes thereto prepared by management for the three months ended March 31, 2017 and the audited financial statements and notes thereto for the most recent years ended December 31, 2016.
+This Management's Discussion and Analysis ("MD&A") of Minco Gold Corporation ("we", "our", "us", "Minco Gold" or the "Company") has been prepared on the basis of available information up to August 15, 2017, the date of this MD&A. This MD&A should be read in conjunction with the unaudited condensed interim financial statements and notes thereto prepared by management for the three and six months ended June 30, 2017 and the audited financial statements and notes thereto for the most recent years ended December 31, 2016.
 The Company's condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
 Except as noted, all financial amounts are expressed in Canadian dollars.
 All references to "\$" and "dollars" are to Canadian dollars, all references to "US\$" are United States dollars and all references to "RMB" are Chinese Renminbi.